 If you expect less than 100 participants, using Gather's spotlight feature (and screenshare for slides) might also be an option, although that 100 is a fairly hard limit.

 You can place messages inside of note objects.
 The messages will appear inside of an iframe and can include links to other sites that will open in a new tab.

 Unfortunately, at this time, the note object does not support carriage returns, but you can insert emojis!

 If you want to change the message of the note, you have to edit the message in the Note Object in the Mapmaker

-Our team has incorporated around 10 pre-set games in the object picker.
+Our team has incorporated several pre-set games in our object picker.
 These games are set up so that you can join private games within your Gather space, so you can play while also video chatting with friends!

 Catan-esque game: https://colonist.io/

 Draw Battle: https://drawbattle.io/